ten-protocol/go-ten/design/bridge/bridge_design.md

 ## 2. Architecture Overview

 The system has three layers:
-1. `MessageBus` (Transport) - publishes and stores messages
+1. Transport - publishes and stores messages
-2. `CrossChainMessenger` (Relay) - verifies and delivers messages
+2. Relay - verifies and delivers messages
 3. Applications (eg Bridge) - dApps built by anyone

-Each layer exists on **both** L1 and L2, but with different implementations suited to each environment:
+Each layer exists on both the L1 and L2, but with different implementations suited to each environment:

 | Component | L1 | L2 |
 |---|---|---|